WaykiChain/WaykiChain/docs/coding.md

 - StartNode : Starts other threads.

-- ThreadGetMyExternalIP : Determines outside-the-firewall IP address, sends addr message to connected peers when it determines it.
+- ThreadGetMyPublicIP : Determines outside-the-firewall IP address, sends addr message to connected peers when it determines it.

 - ThreadDNSAddressSeed : Loads addresses of peers from the DNS.